leereilly/csi/README.md

 ## Data Sources

-All codes and classifications obtained via http://www.census.gov, so you know it's legit :metal:
+All codes and classifications obtained via http://www.census.gov, so you know it's legit.

 ## Copyright

 Copyright (c) 2013 Lee Reilly.
 See LICENSE.md for further details.

+Many Bothans died to bring you this information.